Notice of Pre-AIA or AIA Status

 Regarding claim 4, the claim recites: converting the subset of sub-module encodings into the representative sub-modules.
 The limitation “converting” is nothing more than an insignificant extra solution activity, and is therefore not integrated into a practical application under Step 2A Prong 2.
 Furthermore, the additional element does not amount to significantly more than the judicial exception at Step 2B.

-Regarding claim 5, the claim recites: generating new representative sub-modules from the new sub-modules; generating the source code from the new representative sub-modules; and generating a program from the source code.
-The limitations “generating new representative sub-modules”, “generating the source code from the new representative sub-modules”, and “generating a program from the source code” are functions that can be performed in the human mind or by a human using pen and paper.
+Regarding claim 5, the claim recites: generating the source code from the new sub-modules.
+The limitation “generating the source code from the new sub-modules”, is a function that can be performed in the human mind or by a human using pen and paper.
 Furthermore, the claim does not recite any other additional elements.
 Therefore, the claim does not integrate the judicial exception into a practical application at Step 2A Prong 2, or recite additional elements that amount to significantly more than the judicial exception at Step 2B.

 Regarding claim 6, the claim recites: executing the program to generate a solution for the problem description.
 The limitation “executing the program” is nothing more than an insignificant extra solution activity, and is therefore not integrated into a practical application under Step 2A Prong 2.
 Furthermore, the additional element does not amount to significantly more than the judicial exception at Step 2B.